 Standard UCC Article 9 governance, no extra disclosure requirements.
 Same MCA legality applies.

-Red Flags: Signs of a Predatory (Not Just Expensive) Lender
+Red Flags: Signs of a Predatory (Not Just Expensive) Funder

 - No reconciliation clause: The contract requires fixed daily payments regardless of revenue.